bumps/bumps/doc/guide/experiment.rst

 background rates since we can easily compute the probability of seeing the observed number of counts given the proposed signal plus background rate.
 Gaussian modeling can lead to negative rates for signal or background, which is fundamentally wrong.
-See :ref:`poisson-fit` for a demonstration of this effect.
+See :ref:`curvefit-example` for a demonstration of this effect.

 We can systematically incorporate prior information into our models, such